1,000+ Opportunities

 For more information about the biennial grants, please review the Guidelines/Start Here and Frequently Asked Questions or email Heather Quinlan .
 Grant Application and Required Documents Factors for Consideration Grant Application Evaluation Process FREQUENTLY ASKED QUESTIONS (F. A.

-Q.) FY2028 Biennial Grant Interest Form Identify, solicit, develop, and allocate funding for youth & amateur sports proposals in Maricopa County which will service a wide variety of sporting and physical activity experiences.
-Provide technical assistance, demographic, and facility information as well as outreach to youth and amateur sports participants and their communities about opportunities and activities of AZSTA.
+Q.) FY2028 Biennial Grant Process Timeline FY2028 Biennial Grant Interest Form Identify, solicit, develop, and allocate funding for youth & amateur sports projects in Maricopa County, AZ which will service a wide variety of sporting and physical activity experiences.
+Encourage partnerships that benefit youth and amateur sports/physical activity.

-Funding will be considered for youth and amateur sports and activity related projects such as facility/field construction, renovations, lighting, and equipment.
+Funding will be considered for youth and amateur sports and activity related projects such as facility/field construction, renovations, lighting, and equipment (think tangible/sustainable).

 Funding will not be provided for overhead/administrative expenses, loans or endowments, conferences, individuals, tournaments, travel, capital campaigns, or any other category that the Authority, in its sole discretion, considers to not be related to the goals and objectives of the grant.